CrossRef/dul-tool/README.md

 7. If `PRODUCER_LEVEL` is 1 and 'sign' is invoked:
 	1. The input will be signed using the 'none' algorithm, as specified in the 'alg' header.
 	2. No signature will be attacehd, as per the 'none' algorithm's specification
+8. If `validate` is invoked and validation is successful:
+	1. The payload plus a `\n` character will be sent to the stipulated file or STDOUT
+	2. The producer id will be sent to STDOUT after the payload is sent to the output.
+	3. The process will exit with an exit code of 0
+9. If `validation` is invoked and validation is unsuccessfu:
+	1. Any error messages will be sent to STDERR.
+	2. The process will exit with a non-zero exit code.
-8. If `CONSUMER_LEVEL` is 'strict' and `validate` is invoked:
+10. If `CONSUMER_LEVEL` is 'strict' and `validate` is invoked:
+	1. The `iss` header field must be present.
-	1. The `alg` header field must be 'rsa256' or 'hmac256'.
+	2. The `alg` header field must be 'rsa256' or 'hmac256'.
 Otherwise validation will fail.
-  	2. If the `alg` header field is 'hmac256':
+  3. If the `alg` header field is 'hmac256':
 		1. The JWS must validate using the 'hmac256' algorithm and the hard-coded secret.
-  	3. If the `alg` header field is 'rsa256':
+ 	4. If the `alg` header field is 'rsa256':
 		1. The `jku` header field must be present or validation will fail.
 		2. The `jku` header field must be a URL that has the prefix "https://dul-token.crossref.org/tokens/jwk/PRODUCER_ID", where `PRODUCER_ID` exactly matches the `iss` header field.
 If the URL does not match the validation will fail.
 		3. There must be a valid public key JWK available at the given URL.
 		4. The first available key will be taken from the keyset if more than one is available.
 		5. The JWS of the JWT must succeed using the RSA256 algorithm and this key.
-10. If `CONSUMER_LEVEL` is 'relaxed' and 'validate' is invoked:
+11. If `CONSUMER_LEVEL` is 'relaxed' and 'validate' is invoked:
+	1. The `iss` header field must be present.
-	1. The 'alg' header is ignored.
+	2. The `alg` header is ignored.
-	2. The message is accepted whether or not it has a signature.
+	3. The message is accepted whether or not it has a signature.
-	3. No signature checking is performed.
-Inputs from `CONSUMER_LEVEL` 1, 2 and 3 can be read, but no validation of any form will be performed.
+	4. No signature checking is performed.
+Inputs from `PRODUCER_LEVEL` 1, 2 and 3 can be read, but no validation of any form will be performed.
-11. The output from `PRODUCER_LEVEL` 1, 2 and 3 can be consumed but not verified by `CONSUMER_LEVEL` of 'relaxed'.
+12. The output from `PRODUCER_LEVEL` 1, 2 and 3 can be consumed but not verified by `CONSUMER_LEVEL` of 'relaxed'.
-12. The output from `PRODUCER_LEVEL` 1, and 3 can be consumed and verified by `CONSUMER_LEVEL` of 'strict'.
+13. The output from `PRODUCER_LEVEL` 1, and 3 can be consumed and verified by `CONSUMER_LEVEL` of 'strict'.

-TODO ISSUER MUST BE PRESENT FOR BOTH CONSUMER LEVELS

 These numbered points are referenced in the code, change them with care.